visgl/deck.gl/docs/layers/hexagon-cell-layer.md

 # HexagonCellLayer

+> This is the primitive layer rendered by [HexagonLayer](/docs/layers/hexagon-layer.md) after aggregation.
+Unlike the HexagonLayer, it renders one column for each data object.

-The Hexagon Cell Layer is a variation of the grid layer.
+The HexagonCellLayer is a variation of the [GridCellLayer](/docs/layers/grid-cell-layer.md).
 It is intended to render tessellated hexagons, and also enables height in 3d.
 The HexagonCellLayer takes in the vertices of a primitive hexagon as `[[longitude, latitude]]`, and an array of hexagon centroid as `[longitude, latitude]`.